davidsaulrodriguez/Simple-JS-Quiz/README.md

 # Simple JS Quiz

 ## Objective
-Build a simple quiz application powered by HTML5, CSS3 and JavaScript.
+As a homework assignment, I must build a simple quiz application powered by HTML5, CSS3 and JavaScript.
+The application must meet the minimum requirements setforth by the Acceptance Criteria below.

 ## License
 This application is licensed under the BSD 2 Clause license.
 [Read the License][license].